-In the sitting room, the chairs are copies of 17th-century ones at Ham House, while the curtain fabric is "Ham" by Brunschwig & Fils.
-Among the items slathered on to mirrors and panels and then spray-painted gold or white are toys and Christmas decorations.
+In the sitting room, the chairs are copies of 17th-century ones at Ham House, while the curtain fabric is 'Hidcote' by Brunschwig & Fils.
+Among the items glue-gunned to on mirrors and pelmets and then sprayed gold or white are toys and Christmas decorations.
 An 1870s Japanese shrine completes the look.
-Hope's father, Ralph Alswang, was an Academy Award-winning set designer for film and theatre, and her mother, Betsy, an interior decorator, so it's no surprise that she was comfortable surrounded by improvised period pieces.

-The couple moved to Providence when Hope was appointed director of the Museum of Art at the Rhode Island School of Design 11 years ago.
-The impressive list of previous positions held by the couple includes her stints at the Norton Museum of Art in Palm Beach and as curator at the Brooklyn Museum in the late 1970s where installing the period rooms was one of her favorite tasks.
+Hope's father, Ralph Alswang, was an Academy Award-winning set designer for film and theatre, and her mother, Betty, an interior decorator, so it's no surprise that she was comfortable surrounded by improvised period items The couple moved to Providence when Hope was appointed director of the Museum of Art at the Rhode Island School of Design 11 years ago.
+The impressive list of previous positions held by the couple includes her stints at the Norton Museum of Art in Palm Beach and as curator at the Brooklyn Museum in the late 1970s where installing the period rooms was one of her favourite tasks.
 During this time, Henry was executive director at Planting Fields Foundation in Oyster Bay, Long Island, working on several House of Fantasy room installations designed by Robert Chanler, godfather to Vogue editor Diana Vreeland.

-The couple moved the children to Vermont to take on positions at the Shelburne Museum - Hope as director, Henry as chief curator - where they transformed the Brick House, sometime home of its founder, Electra Havemeyer Webb, into a space that could welcome the public.
-"As curators we could never actually own historic rooms, but we could evoke them using inexpensive materials," Henry says.
+Pieter Estersohn Art Department The couple moved the children to Vermont to take on positions at the Shelburne Museum - Hope as director, Henry as chief curator - where they transformed the Brick House, sometime home of its founder, Electra Havemeyer Webb, into a space that could welcome the public.
+'As curators we could never actually own historic rooms, but we could evoke them using inexpensive materials,' Henry says.
 The time spent in Vermont followed a similar position at Kykuit, the Rockefeller estate, turning what had been a very private home into one set up to receive a constant stream of guests.